Nancy9ice/Churn-or-not/README.md

 ![](Charts/Customer%20Percentage%20by%20Contract%20Type.png)

 You might probably have two questions in your mind.
 First, maybe this 46% isn't large after all because 43% of these customers are still with the company.
 The difference isn't much so maybe you disagree.
 Or maybe something is making them to leave.

 We know it's the competitors.
 But what was done to them to make them find solace in our competitors

-Second, how do we know that these people are spending less?
+Second, how do we know that these customers are spending less?
 They might actually be subscribing for expensive monthly subscriptions.

 Now, let me answer your first question about what was done to them to make them leave.

 ##  <a name='OfferEiswhatwedidtothem'></a>Offer E is what we did to them

-53% of all customers that subscribed for offer E left.
+53% of all customers that subscribed to offer E left.
 That's more than the stayed and new Offer E subscribers put together.

 ![](Charts/Customer%20Percentage%20by%20Offer.png)

 But what might be wrong with Offer E?
 Going back to the reasons these customers left.
 They left because of better devices, higher download bandwidth, more data, and better offer.

 Obvioulsy Offer E is not a better offer.
-It's possible that it lacks these features or even though these features are in the offer, the value might be low.
+It's possible that it lacks these features or even though these features are present in the offer, the value might be low.

 Onto the second question, how do we know they are spending less?

-# Most of them are leaving before they pay more than $500
 ##  <a name='Mostofthemareleavingbeforetheypaymorethan$500'></a>Most of them are leaving before they pay more than $500

-A whooping 40% of these customers spent $500 or less before leaving.
+A whooping 40% of these customers spent $500 or less before they left.
 This number is way more than the 13% proportion of those that paid the second least revenue of between $500 and $1000.

 ![](Charts/Churned%20Customer%20Count%20by%20Revenue.png)